Emmynash/spectrocloud/education-engineer/deploy-app-with-kind.md

 metadata:
   name: web # The name of our Service.
 spec:
-  # The type NodePort is often used for development, but for Kind,
-  # we will use port-forwarding to access the application.
-  type: NodePort
+  # This selector tells the Service which Pods to send traffic to.
   selector:
-    app: web # This selector finds Pods with the label "app: web".
+    app: web # The selector finds Pods with the label "app: web".
   ports:
   - protocol: TCP
     port: 8080 # The port the Service will be available on inside the cluster.
     targetPort: 8080 # The port on the container that traffic should be sent to.
 ```

-### Apply the Manifest
+## Apply the Manifest

 Now, instruct Kubernetes to create the objects defined in your manifest file.
 Use the `kubectl apply` command and point it to your file.